-In recent years some states have legalized marijuana while the media has praised it for its medicinal properties.
+In recent years, several states have legalized or decriminalized marijuana use or possession.
+Both in medical circles and within the media, marijuana has been praised for its medicinal properties.
 While many individuals can use marijuana without issue, some individuals develop problematic usage that can be defined as addiction or marijuana use disorder.
-The National Institute on Drug abuse suggests that 30% of those who use marijuana have some degree of dependency.
+Much like alcohol, marijuana can be misused and abused, leading to a weed addiction.
+The National Institute on Drug abuse suggests that 30% of those who use marijuana have a dependency.

-Dependence on a substance is what characterized addiction.
+Dependence on a substance is what characterizes addiction.
 A person who is struggling with marijuana dependence may experience withdrawal symptoms when not using the drug.
 Marijuana dependence occurs when the brain builds a tolerance to large amounts of the drug by reducing sensitivity to its own natural endocannabinoid neurotransmitters.
-This leads the individual to constant usage of a higher quantity of the drug, often causing problems in daily functioning, finance, and independence.
+This leads the individual to constantly use a higher quantity of the drug, often causing problems in daily functioning, finance, and independence.
+Here at Heather Fisher Recovery Services, we can help individuals who have developed a psychological addiction to marijuana.

 Marijuana is also referred to as weed, pot, ganja, herb, and mary jane in slang terms.
 It is the dried leaves of the Cannabis Sativa plant, which contains the psychoactive mind-altering chemical delta-9-tetrahydrocannabinol.
 Marijuana is the most commonly used illicit drug in the United States.